 In late January 2017, UEX announced the discovery of a new high-grade zone of uranium mineralization, named the "Ōrora Zone", located approximately 500 m northeast and along strike of the Ken Pen Deposit.
-In February 2017, UEX announced that discovery hole CB-109 returned an assay interval of $22.81\% U_3O_8$ over 8.6 m, which is the best hole (as defined by grade x thickness) drilled to date on the Christie Lake Project.
-As of the end of
+In February 2017, UEX announced that discovery hole CB-109 returned an assay interval of 22.81% U3O8 over 8.6 m, which is the best hole (as defined by grade x thickness) drilled to date on the Christie Lake Project.
+As of the end of 2017, the Ōrora Zone had a minimum strike length of 150 m and remained open for expansion along strike to the southwest and to the northeast.

-Management's Discussion and Analysis For the six-month periods ended June 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the nine-month periods ended September 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)